cride9/AISlop/example/EXAMPLE_WORKFLOW.md

 [...
 Long content of index.html truncated ...]
 ```
 ---
 **Slop Agent:** I'm in the workspace/cride9.github.io directory.
-I have successfully read the index.html file and extracted the core information about the project: it's a personal portfolio website for Bálint Bartl, a junior software developer and QA technician.
+I have successfully read the index.html file and extracted the core information about the project: it's a personal portfolio website for [CENSORED], a junior software developer and QA technician.
 The site includes sections for About, Skills, Education, Projects, and Contact.
 Next, I will analyze the styles.css file to understand the visual design and styling approach, which will help in crafting a comprehensive README.
 My plan:

 1. Read the styles.css file to understand the design system, layout, and visual components.